Perforated Plate vs. Woven Wire Mesh Filters: Which Is Best For Me?

-For a more in-depth breakdown of the weaving process, refer to the following article: How Is Woven Wire Mesh Made?
-(Terminology, Preparation, and Process).
+For a more in-depth breakdown of the weaving process, refer to the following article:

 The most beneficial aspect of wire mesh filters is that they are available in a wide range of mesh specifications.
-With a mesh count range of 4” to 20 microns (635 mesh), mesh filters deliver the high level of accuracy floor engineers, and system operators come to expect from a filter medium.
+With a mesh count range of 4” to 20 microns (635 mesh), mesh filters deliver the high level of accuracy floor engineers and system operators come to expect from a filter medium.

 Additionally, the wires themselves can be woven to form different weave patterns, each with its own unique characteristics.
 This helps ensure the mesh filter properly removes contaminant particles while maintaining a desired flow rate.

-The most noteworthy drawback associated with mesh filters is that mesh filters become more delicate as the mesh openings get finer, especially when compared to perforated plate.
+The most noteworthy drawback associated with wire mesh filters is that mesh filters become more delicate as the mesh openings get finer, especially when compared to perforated plate.
 This is because as the mesh count increases, the wire diameter decreases, affecting the durability of the mesh.

 To that end, when working with mesh filters, the pore openings have the potential to be skewed over time.
-If a certain percentage (based on the industry-standard) of mesh openings are altered, your filter won't be as effective as intended, and you will need to replace your filter.
+If a certain percentage (based on the industry-standard) of mesh openings is altered, your filter won't be as effective as intended, and you will need to replace your filter.

 What Is Perforated Plate?

 Perforated plate is most commonly described as sheet metal fabricated by one of several methods to create openings or holes of a desired size and pattern.
 Perforated plate (or perf plate) can be used in filtration much in the way that woven wire mesh can but has a different set of strengths and weaknesses.